Epic-Fight/EpicFight-Docs/docs/Guides/page1.en.md

 ---
 # Starting with Blender 2.79

 Epic fight uses custom animations for multiple actions in game, from drinking, eating to even attack combos.
-These animations are handled by Blender, a 3D open source software for modeling, animating, texturing, composition, rendering and video editing.
+These animations are handled by [Blender], a 3D open source software for modeling, animating, texturing, composition, rendering and video editing.

-It may seem overwhelming to work with blender, but here I'll only be teaching you the absolute necessary to work with epic fight.
+It may seem overwhelming to work with [Blender], but here I'll only be teaching you the absolute necessary to work with epic fight.

 !!! note

-	<center>Epic Fight animations/models are all made in Blender 2.79, but you may opt for newer versions such as Blender 3.6, which we have recently started supporting [here]</center>
+	<center>Epic Fight animations/models are all made in [Blender] 2.79, but you may opt for newer versions such as [Blender] 3.6, which we have recently started supporting [here]</center>

 	[here]: ../page2/
 ***
 ## :material-download: Installing blender
-To install Blender (2.79) head to the following website:
+To install [Blender] (2.79) head to the following website:

 * [:material-download: Blender 2.79](https://download.blender.org/release/Blender2.79/)